 In Real Life

 Ulrike Almut Sandig was born in Großenhain (GDR) in 1979 and now lives with her family in Berlin.
 She started publishing her poetry by pasting poems onto lamp posts in Leipzig and spreading them on flyers and free post cards.
 After completing her Magister in Religious Studies and Modern Indology, she subsequently graduated from the German Creative Writing Program Leipzig.
 Two prose books, three pop music albums, radio pieces, various poetry collections and her novel „Monsters like us“ (Seagullbooks 2022) have been published to date.
-Previous publications include radio plays and audio-books of poetry and pop music.
-For her performances she works with various composers and musical artists.
-Ulrike Almut Sandig has been invited to many international literary festivals and exchanges, been granted a literary residency in Helsinki and Sydney, and her fiction and poetry has been widely anthologized.
-In spring 2015 she was Writer in Residence at the University of Nottingham.
+For her performances she works with composers and performance artists, such as Hinemoana Baker (NZ), Alif (IND) and Grigory Semenchuk (UKR).
+She is frontwoman of the poetry collective Landschaft which stirrs up poetry, film and loop-based electronic music.
 In 2015 Ugly Duckling Presse (Brooklyn, USA) launched a selection of her early poems in Bradley Schmidt’s translation.
-In 2016 Karen Leeder’s stunning translations of Sandig’s latest poetry „Thick of it“ won the English PEN translation Pitch and have been awarded with an PEN America/Heim Translation Fund Grant.
+In 2016 Karen Leeder’s stunning translations of Sandig’s latest poetry „Thick of it“ (Seagull Books, 2018) won the English PEN translation Pitch and have been awarded with an PEN America/Heim Translation Fund Grant.
 In 2018 Sandig and Grigory Semenchuk aka Poetry-Band „Landschaft“ published their debut album with Schöffling & Co (Berlin).
 Meanwhile Hurst Street Press (Oxford/London, UK) launched a cycle from Sandig’s latest poetry collection in Karen Leeder’s translation. „Grimm“ reanimates the dark side of The Children’s and Household Tales of the Brothers Grimm and uses it as a backdrop for contemporary European concerns: war, migration, the rise of the Right.
 Ulrike Almut Sandig is a member of the German PEN section.

 „Ulrike Almut Sandig is a master storyteller who writes in beautiful poetic prose.“ New Books in German